-This Learning Unit is a local-context learning unit which makes students use the concepts learned in their books to understand their local environments better.
+This unit is a local-context Learning Unit which makes students use the concepts learned in their books to understand their local environments better.
 Such exploration of local contexts further helps students to discover textbook concepts in new ways.
 Although this unit is related to geography, it develops some basic skills which are highly useful in science, mathematics and engineering.

-Minimum time: Four sessions of 40 minutes each
+Minimum time required: Four sessions of 40 minutes each